Purnika19/PlantPulse-AI-Based-Plant-Disease-Detector/README.md

 🔗 Live App: https://plantpulse-ai.netlify.app/

+⚠️ This is the official deployment of the project by Purnika Malhotra.

 PlantPulse is an AI-powered web application that detects plant leaf diseases using Convolutional Neural Networks (CNNs).
 The model is trained on ~70,000 images from the PlantVillage dataset and can classify 38 plant disease classes with high accuracy.

 **1. Features**